 It’s been a long journey but I feel I’m now qualified to advise you on whether or not to take Mag 07.
 We delved into the ingredients, side effects, customer service and scientific research.
 Additionally, we scrutinized hundreds of consumer comments and reviews.
 We then refined and condensed to give you the info you need.

-There is no information as to when Mag 07 was introduced by NHR Premium Health.
-It appears as if the company doesn’t use artificial ingredients, a good start.
+Mag 07 was introduced by Aerobic Life; a company that was founded in 1980.
 Customers can buy the product on the official website and through trusted retailers.
 We do like that we found some positive comments and there’s a favorable BBB rating, but read on…

 Our first concern deals with Mag 07 side effects.
 “Magnesium and potassium are often used in laxative or diuretic supplements,” said our Research Editor.
 “You should not take a product like this for more than a couple days as there are issues associated with long-term use.”

-“My migraines came back as soon as I started taking this.
-I started with one at night and felt sick right away,” reported a user.
+“My headaches came back as soon as I started taking this.
+I started with one at night and felt it right away,” reported a user.

 Just Doesn’t Work – “Say Dieters”